chriseteka/aviron/README.md

 ## File Watcher

-This example demonstrates the watching for new, modified, or deleted files or directories.
+This example demonstrates the watching for file and directory changes.

+On Linux the Aviron file watcher is based on Java's **FileWatch** Service that relies on *inotify*, a Linux kernel subsystem that reports file system changes to applications.

+On MacOS the Aviron file watcher is based on the **fspath** tool that uses the FreeBSD's *kqueue* for file notifications.

 In order run this example on MacOS the **fswatch** tool must be installed.
 The Java **WatchService** does not run properly on MacOS.